 Examples:

-- You gave your assistant full autonomy to manage your professional development; since then, they have identified speaking opportunities, chose relevant conferences, and connected you with industry leaders.
+- You gave your assistant full autonomy to manage your professional development; since then, they have identified speaking opportunities, chosen relevant conferences, and connected you with industry leaders.

 - You empower your assistant to independently build your content program, giving them a $20,000 quarterly budget to hire experts and create thought leadership pieces aligned with your key messages.